- What is the heavy metal contamination in shilajit or other food?

 ATSDR – Agency for Toxic Substances and Disease Registry that determines the minimal risk level of metal for food intake.

 The effects of exposure to any hazardous substance depend on the type, the amount or dose and duration or frequency of intake.
 (Dept. of Health)

-Before viewing the actual numbers, I would like to show how I made the calculation.
+Before viewing the actual numbers, we would like to show how we made the calculations.